gpuweb/gpuweb/proposals/buffer-view.md

 MSL supports pointer casting so the buffer type could be codegen’d as a `char*` and then casted where the bufferView call is made.
 `char*` is used to make this TBAA safe.
+Additionally pointer casts should conservatively be tagged as `mayalias`.
+Implementations could opportunistically optimize this away.

 ## GLSL